Uvalde school shooting: Additional emergency response

 A United States Border Patrol Tactical Unit (BORTAC) agent rushed to the scene after receiving a text message from his wife, who was a teacher there.
 Prior to this, the agent had been off-duty.
 The agent immediately set out with a shotgun his barber had lent him and arrived on the scene approximately an hour after the first responders arrived.
 He then proceeded to help evacuate children.
 Contrary to online rumors and social media posts, he did not enter the school or kill the shooter.
 Additional BORTAC agents arrived, but they did not have a battering ram or other breaching tools, so a U.S. Marshal on the scene provided agents with a ballistic shield.
 Ramos stayed in the classroom for around one hour, hiding behind a steel door that officers said they could not open until they obtained a master key from the janitor.
-However, there is evidence that the door was never locked.
+There is evidence that the door was never locked.

 After the door was opened, a BORTAC agent entered the room holding the shield, followed by two other BORTAC agents, a Border Patrol Search, Trauma, and Rescue agent (BORSTAR), and at least one sheriff's deputy.
 Ramos reportedly opened fire at the group from a closet in the room before officials returned fire and killed him.